 ]"

-In the command, specify the following values:
+In the command, specify the following parameters:

 parent-id: ID that you copied earlier.